The Third Pillar of Purity Culture

 Leviticus — Not About Sex

-Exodus 21:16 & Deuteronomy 24:7 — Kidnapping free persons into slavery carried the death penalty under the same legal framework, consistent with the penalty in Leviticus 20:13.
+Exodus 21:16 & Deuteronomy 24:7 — Kidnapping a fellow Israelite to enslave them carried the death penalty under the same legal framework, consistent with the penalty in Leviticus 20:13.
+Deuteronomy 24:7 specifies the victim as "one of his brothers, the people of Israel."

 A Structural Problem

-Two of Paul's letters contain lists of behaviors he considers incompatible with the faith.
+Two New Testament letters contain lists of behaviors regarded as incompatible with the faith.
 Two Greek words in those lists — often translated as effeminate and homosexual — have been used to condemn same-sex relationships for centuries.
-But the words themselves tell a different story.
+But these lists and the words themselves tell a different story.

 The first word, malakoi, is used by Jesus himself to describe royal clothing — flamboyant, showy display.
 In the context of a list of sexual sins, it points toward indecent exposure.
 The second word, arsenokoitai, points to sexual exploitation: coerced sex, rape.
 In one of the letters it appears directly before the word for slave traders.
-The structural logic of both lists moves from sexual misconduct toward exploitation and abuse.
-Paul arranged these lists deliberately.
+The structural logic of both lists moves from sexual misconduct toward exploitation and abuse, and both words are in the middle of that progression.
+That placement suggests the words are in part sexual and in part abusive — in other words, forms of sexual abuse.
+These lists are arranged deliberately, not at random.

 The progression isn't: immoral → gay → thieves.